Dacia Bigster Review & Prices

 While you might not feel the Bigster’s price tag in the design, you’ll soon notice it in the materials used.
 They’re uniformly hard, scratchy plastic, and a few textures - like the strip that runs across the width of the dashboard - feel as though they were produced very cheaply indeed on a 3D printer.
 Not the nicest feeling.

-Everything does seem to be quite hardwearing, though, and an irritating squeak we noticed in our test model turned out only to be the YouClip phone holder, which is soon rectified.
+Everything is quite hardwearing, though, and an irritating squeak we noticed in our test model turned out only to be the YouClip phone holder, which was soon rectified.
+It’s perfect for rugged, outdoorsy families who love a hike (and the muddy boots that come with it.)

 MPG, emissions and tax